 In this document, if we use the words ‘personal information’, we mean ‘personal information’ (including ‘credit information’ and ‘sensitive information’ under Australian law as well as ‘personal data’ and other information under the GDPR.

 The kinds of ‘personal information’ that we collect may include your name, date of birth, address, telephone number, email address, driver’s licence number, marital status, number and age of your dependents and employment history.
 In addition, if you apply for credit, we may collect ‘credit information’ including information about your income, assets, liabilities and repayment history information.

 Generally we do not collect ‘sensitive information’ about you.
 However, if you make an application for a loan to be varied on the grounds of hardship we may collect health information about you.
 We will only collect sensitive information about you with your consent.

 3. Why do we collect your ‘personal information’?

 We collect ‘personal information’ about you so that we can provide you with our products and services.
 This includes:

-- identifying you in accordance with our obligations under the Anti-Money Laundering / Counter Terrorism Financing Act;
+- identifying you in accordance with Anti-Money Laundering / Counter-Terrorism Financing requirements;

-- providing you with our products and services (including our Prepaid Card).
+- providing you with our products and services.